 Synchronous meetings are great for connecting and building relationships, and for alignment and decision-making (assuming participants have a high degree of context).
 For almost everything else, I have a bias toward asynchronous communication, especially in remote settings.

-If I want to convey a concept or give a status update, I prefer to summarise my thoughts in a document or a Teams/Slack post.
+If I want to convey a concept or give a status update, I prefer to summarise my thoughts in a document or a chat post.

 When I work 🔗